 Other important complementary services include:

-The delivery of required psychosocial support, most importantly, support by trained peers, i.e. members of the target population, is of paramount importance both in HIV prevention programmes and in the delivery of care, support and treatment for PLHIV and OAT patients, as well as HIV testing services.
+The delivery of required psychosocial support, most importantly, support by trained peers, i.e., members of the target population, is of paramount importance both in HIV prevention programmes and in the delivery of care, support and treatment for PLHIV and OAT patients, as well as HIV testing services.

 Involvement of peers is also a basis for successful formative assessment and subsequent monitoring, outreach work and marketing of services.
-PWID community mobilisation can also be considered a type of psychosocial support (e.g. creation and support of associations of OST patients or ART patients who use drugs).
+PWID community mobilisation can also be considered a type of psychosocial support (e.g., creation and support of associations of OST patients or ART patients who use drugs).
 Another dimension of community mobilisation is mobilisation for participation in the development of programmes and preparing decisions n the structure and funding of HIV related activities.

 Effective psychosocial support, particularly if delivered by peers, significantly increases the effectiveness of other components of the service package.
 In addition to that, psychosocial support helps to overcome social isolation, which is widespread in marginalised communities.
-Negative influence of social isolation on health has been proven by a series of epidemiologic studies.
-A number of studies established the connection between social isolation and mortality, particularly among people with chronic diseases (e.g. among patients with cardiovascular diseases).
+A number of studies established the connection between social isolation and mortality, particularly among people with chronic diseases (e.g., among patients with cardiovascular diseases).

-Other Potential areas for CLM include monitoring of funding decisions, funding allocation and funding distribution between various components of HIV related interventions.
-Based on international good practice, available scientific and operational evidence community monitors can assess the current funding situation and develop recommendations on necessary adjustments.
-This is very important for funding of complementary services, where lack of funding may lead to the loss of coverage due to low attractiveness and decreasing retention rates, which indicate intervention failure.
+Other potential areas for CLM include monitoring of funding decisions, funding allocation and funding distribution between various components of HIV related interventions.
+Community monitors can assess the current funding situation and develop recommendations on necessary adjustments based on good international practice and available scientific and operational evidence.
+This is very important for the funding of complementary services, where lack of funding may lead to the loss of coverage due to low attractiveness and decreasing retention rates, indicating intervention failure.

-Enthusiastic civil society programmes, which are well connected, have diverse and elaborate partnerships are capable of significantly expanding the spectrum of offered services.
-Thus, they can attract and retain more clients and significantly improve intervention effectiveness.
+Enthusiastic civil society programmes, which are well connected and have diverse and elaborate partnerships, can significantly expand the spectrum of offered services.
+Thus, they can attract and retain more clients and improve intervention effectiveness substantially.
 If you cannot top-up your service combination and make the programme more attractive with support from partners – find someone who can.
 Otherwise, you will run an average boring programme with limited effectiveness.

 Structural Interventions

-Another important area for CLM is the structural interventions.
+Structural interventions are another important area for CLM.
 These are designed to influence structural factors affecting the risk of HIV transmission and intervention effectiveness.
 These factors include social norms, policies and laws, marginalisation, criminalisation, stigmatisation and discrimination of key populations, changes and trends in drug scene affecting the processes related to production, distribution and use of drugs, as well as legislative norms law enforcement practices that may inadvertently increase the risk of HIV transmission and prevent the delivery of services.
-Structural interventions may directly target the negative factors or nurturing supporting environment through so called critical enablers.
+Structural interventions may directly target the negative factors or nurture a supporting environment through so called critical enablers.
 These include fostering political commitments and support of advocacy activities, revisions and modernisation of laws, policies and practices, community mobilisation and elimination of stigma.

-Important area of structural work includes ensuring the required endorsements, building partnerships and ongoing coordination with involved stakeholders.
+Important areas of structural work include ensuring the required endorsements, partnerships and ongoing coordination with involved stakeholders.
 Examples include:

-Clearances/agreements with local/sub-national/national health and/or drug control authority;
+Clearances and agreements with local, sub-national, national health and drug control authority;

 Sensitisation of key stakeholders: e.g., law enforcement, religious leaders, influential organisations, community leaders;

-Specific clearances, endorsement and alignment of working schedules etc.;
+Specific clearances, endorsement and alignment of working schedules, etc.;

 Coordination with other relevant service providers: alignment of schedules, pooling resources, referral mechanisms and joint monitoring frameworks;

-Selection of implementation agency (relevant experience, sufficient capacity, solution track record, authority in the community, broad partnership network, access to target population etc.).
+Selection of implementation agency (relevant experience, sufficient capacity, solution track record, authority in the community, broad partnership network, access to target population, etc.).

-Community Involvement has already been considered earlier and is crucial for:
+Community involvement has already been considered earlier and is crucial for:

-Understanding the drug scene,
+Understanding the drug scene

 Understanding the demand, defining and packaging services